The End? Standing strong

 Remains of Ancient Philadelphia testify to the prominence of massive pillars – a sense of security and stability in a city plagued by earthquakes.

 Philadelphia (“brotherly love”) is situated in the fertile Kuzucay valley between Sardis and Laodicea.
-The city was built by the Pergamon king Eumenes who named it in honour of his love for his brother Attalus.
+The city was built by Pergamon King Eumenes, who named it after his love for his brother Attalus.
 During the first century, the town was renamed often, from Decapolis to Flavia (in honour of Emperor Vespasian AD 69-79), to Neo-kaisaria.
 The city was also called “Little Athens” because its many pagan temples and public buildings were set on propagating Greek culture within Asia.

 This city was known for the quality of its wine, for the colour of its “burnt soil” (volcanic ash) and for the frequent earthquakes it suffered.
 These tremors caused many to flee the safety of the city walls, choosing to stay outside the city in fear of the prominent structures collapsing on them.
-The size of the pillars that remain today give some indication of the tenacity of the early settlers to build a civilization in this unstable place.
+The size of the pillars that remain today indicates the tenacity of the early settlers to build a civilization in this unstable place.
 As such, these enduring pillars provide a proper context for the letter addressed to the church in Philadelphia.

 Quick links to full THE END Revelation Series posts